protontypes/open-sustainable-technology/README.md

 - [urbs](https://github.com/tum-ens/urbs) - A linear optimization model for distributed energy systems.
 - [Dispa-SET](https://github.com/energy-modelling-toolkit/Dispa-SET) - Allows to model a power system at any level of detail e.g. micro-grid, region, country, continent.
 - [Calliope](https://github.com/calliope-project/calliope) - A framework to develop energy system models, with a focus on flexibility, high spatial and temporal resolution, the ability to execute many runs based on the same base model, and a clear separation of framework  and model.
+- [Euro-Calliope](https://github.com/calliope-project/euro-calliope) - A model of the European electricity system built using Calliope.
 - [OSeMOSYS](https://github.com/OSeMOSYS/OSeMOSYS) - An open source modelling system for long-run integrated assessment and energy planning.
 It has been employed to develop energy systems models from the scale of continents (African Power Pools, South America, EU28+2) down to the scale of countries, regions and village.
 - [REVUB](https://github.com/VUB-HYDR/REVUB) - The main objective is to model how flexible operation of hydropower plants can help renewable electricity mixes with variable solar and wind power to provide reliable electricity supply and load-following services.
 - [FINE](https://github.com/FZJ-IEK3-VSA/FINE) -  Provides a framework for modeling, optimizing and assessing energy systems.